nemediano/nemediano.github.io/publications.md

 permalink: /publications/

-excerpt: Jorge Antonio García Galicia’s personal website.
-In this section you will find my publications in journals, my dissertations and the times my work has been featured in an art catalog.
+excerpt: Publications in journals, my dissertations and the times my work has been featured in an art catalog.

 seo_title: Publicactions - Dr. Jorge Antonio García Galicia.

-seo_description: Jorge Antonio García Galicia’s personal website.
-In this section you will find my publications in journals, my dissertations and the times my work has been featured in an art catalog.
+seo_description: Publications in journals, my dissertations and the times my work has been featured in an art catalog.

 last_modified_at: 2024-01-13
 ---